oracle/terraform-provider-oci/website/docs/d/database_management_managed_my_sql_database_binary_log_information.html.markdown

 The following attributes are exported:

-* `binary_log_compression` - Indicates whether compression is enabled for transactions written to binary log files on this server.
+* `binary_log_compression` - Indicates whether compression is enabled for transactions written to binary log files on the MySQL server.
-* `binary_log_compression_percent` - The compression ratio for binary log expressed as a percentage.
+* `binary_log_compression_percent` - The compression ratio for the binary log, expressed as a percentage.
-* `binary_log_format` - The binary logging format used by this server.
+* `binary_log_format` - The binary logging format used by the MySQL server.
 * `binary_log_name` - The name of the binary log file.
 * `binary_log_position` - The position within the binary log file.
-* `binary_logging` - Status of binary logging on this server.
+* `binary_logging` - The status of binary logging on the MySQL server.